 It is tempting to place as small a down payment as possible.
 Perhaps you would like not even to put any money down.
 After all, you may not have adequate liquid assets, or you would instead use these assets to earn a return while you pay down the mortgage over the years.
 How Much Should You Put Down on a Home?

 There is a myriad of considerations, however.
 In New York City, the situation complicated by a board’s influence (particularly in the case of a co-op).
 We go through your options, although you should remember that the decision is not entirely in your hands.

-The most substantial offer you make.
-Cash is king since sellers do not have to worry about you getting a lender’s approval for both you and the building.
+A more substantial offer you make; Cash is king since sellers do not have to worry about you getting a lender’s approval for both you and the building.
 They also know your financials are more likely to get the board’s approval.
 Many co-op boards insist upon a sizeable down payment, even as much as 50%.
 He or she also knows you can accommodate a quick closing if that is appealing for the seller.